-Schedule: Tuesdays & Thursdays, 10:05 A.M. - 11:25 A.M.
+Official Schedule: Monday & Wednesday, 10:05 AM - 11:25 AM

 This course is an online course where there is a mixture of synchronous meetings and asynchronous activities.
 This means students need to be prepared to meet some of the time online via Big Blue Button at the scheduled days and times.
 The specific dates will be communicated on cuLearn.
-The tentative plan is to meet once per week, but this is subject to change.
 The asynchronous activities are intended to provide flexibility to students when the class is not meeting synchronously.
 Students are expected to remain up to date with the deadlines and due dates provided.
 These courses require reliable high-speed Internet access and a computer (ideally with a webcam), and a headset with a microphone.
+This course has timed written assessments, which may consist of tests, midterms and/or final examinations.
+The Carleton University e-Proctoring system may be used in your assessments, and requires the use of webcams, microphones, and smart phones.
 If there are issues with equipment, please email as soon as possible.

-Web conferencing sessions in this course will be recorded and made available only to those within the class.
+Web conferencing sessions in this course may be recorded and made available only to those within the class.
 Sessions are recorded to enable access to students with internet connectivity problems, who are based in different time zone, and/or who have conflicting commitments.
 If students wish not to be recorded, they need to leave the camera and microphone turned off.
 You will be notified at the start of the session when the recording will start.
 Please note that recordings are protected by copyright.
 The recordings are for your own educational use, but you are not permitted to publish to third party sites, such as social media sites and course materials sites.
 You may be expected to use the video and/or audio and/or chat during web conferencing sessions for participation and collaboration.
 If you have concerns about being recorded, please email me.